levsero/test_embed/STYLE.md

 ##### Always append semicolons

-Always append semicolons to the end of statements (this isn't ruby...)
+Always append semicolons to the end of statements (this isn't ruby...).

 ##### New line after variable declarations

-Always leave a new line after declaring variables and beginning the next part of the logic e.g:
+Always leave a new line after declaring variables and beginning the next part of the logic.

 ```javascript
 let something;